testfairy/docs/docs/020_App_Distribution/100_Auto_Update.md

 ![TestFairy build settings ](/img/auto-update-img1.png)

 #### Option 3.
-Configure auto-update via upload API?
+Configure auto-update via upload API

 When uploading a new build via our [upload api](https://docs.testfairy.com/API/Upload_API.html) set the `auto-update` parameter to `on` .

 ### How to Verify which app is set to auto-update ?

 Open your app and look at the list of builds.
-The right column has an icon for the auto-update version.
+The right column has an icon of a rownded arrow indicating this is the auto-update version.

 ![](/img/auto-update-dashboard-place.png)

-### What will be the user experience on auto-update?
+### What will be the user experience on auto-update ?

 - Auto-Update will upgrade all the previous installations of an app to the selected version.
 - When your app starts, the SDK will check if a new version is available and is marked for auto update.
-- If so, the user will see a message telling him that a new version is ready and if asking him if he wants to update:
+- If so, the user will see a message telling him that a new version is ready and asking him to update:
 ![auto update message](/img/app_distribution/auto-update-msg.png)

 - If the user agrees, the new version will download and install on his device.
+- If the user declines the old bersion of the app will load.
+The message will again display when the app is loaded again.

 ### Reasons that auto update may fail

 Here are some reasons when auto-update of an app may fail:
-* The version number and name of the new build is the same as the old one.
-Auto-update will only work when versions are different.
+* The version number and name of the new build are **the same** as the old one.
+Auto-update will only work when versions are **different**.
-* You must have the TestFairy SDK integrated into Both versions for auto-update to work.
+* The TestFairy SDK must be integrated into Both versions for auto-update to work.
-* (in Android) The sign certificates of each version must be the same certificate.
-If app is not signed with the same certificate TestFairy cant perform the auto-update action.
+* (in Android) The sign certificate of each version must be the same.
+If an app is not signed with the same certificate TestFairy cant perform the auto-update action.

 ### A method to force auto update